 Bolivia is a geographically diverse country home to both the Amazon jungle and Andes mountain range.
-This land-locked country in the heart of South America was formerly part of the Inca Empire and borders Brazil, Peru, Chile, Paraguay and Uruguay.
-It is one of the poorest and most underdeveloped countries in Latin America.
+This land-locked country in the heart of South America was formerly part of the Inca Empire and borders Brazil, Peru, Chile, Paraguay, and Uruguay.
+It is one of the most underdeveloped countries in Latin America.

 Relax over coffee at one of La Paz’ many cafes or visit one of the cities hundreds of museums and historic churches.
 Explore colorful markets such as the unusual Mercado de Hechicería, or witches market — selling local indigenous handcrafts as well as witchcraft-related potions, charms, and trinkets.

 La Paz is also located just a few hours away from the UNESCO world heritage site of Lake Titicaca, the largest and highest navigable lake in the world.
 Situated on the Bolivian side of the lake visit the town of Copacabana and islands such as Isla del Sol or “Island of the Sun.”
 Walk among the ruins such as Sacred Rock and labyrinth-like buildings and archaeological sites dating back to 300 A.D.
 Organize a weekend trip to the picturesque Salar de Uyuni or Uyuni Salt Flats, the largest in the world at approximately 4,600 square miles.